-For some this coming Saturday is the biggest day of their young lives, as the CJFL presents its National Signing Day.
+For some Wednesday June 1st is the biggest day of their young lives, as the CJFL presents its National Signing Day.

 The day is earmarked every year on June 1st, the day in which players can finally sign with a CJFL club.
 When a player signs he is essentially signing for his entire junior football career as the player then becomes the property of that team.